wbrowar/craft-admin-bar/README.md

 By default, Edit Links use Javascript to add the links to your page, so you can feel free to use `{% cache %}` tags around the Twig tag.
 The only thing a non-logged in user would see is this in the HTML markup: `<div class="admin_edit" data-id="0"></div>`.

-You can also add developer notes to content editors, or pass along other arguments.
+You may also add developer notes for content editors, or pass along other arguments that change the appearance of that link.

 ```twig
 {% set myNote %}{% spaceless %}